 For our objective of identifying protein segments that are highly surface exposed (high ASA) and well conserved (low PV), we consider a mathematical framework where at each amino acid position in the protein sequence we compute the area of a triangle whose sides are of length ASA, 1/PV and ASA-PV (see details in Ref [55,56]).
 Clearly, the bigger the area the closer we are to our objective.
 For linear epitopes we take contiguous large area triangles in order of size to form the peptides desired.
 Choosing the first ten or 20 of such peptides we can then perform BLAST analysis with human proteins to ensure no auto immune threats and then short-list the top 10 best candidates for probable wet lab experiments.

 Using several of these tools we had analyzed different viruses to determine the most appropriate epitopes for wet-lab analysis.
 However, the methods we had employed required manual intervention at several stages (see Ref ).
 Recently we have updated our analytical techniques such that much of the work is computerized and the protocol changed appropriately.
 Thus, the new protocol follows the following steps to design a vaccine candidate for a particular viral disease:

 - Determine the best surface protein of the virus for vaccine targeting and collect as much sequence data as possible;

-- Use the graphical methods to retain only unique
+- Use the graphical methods to retain only unique sequences;

 - Compute or use suitable web-based servers to get the average solvent accessibility (ASA) of the viral sequence residues;